suanno/stage2/notes/analytical perturbation approach/README.md

 $$u_{k_0} + u'_{k_0}\chi = u''_{k_1} + u_{k_1}-3u_{k_0}^2u_{k_1}'$$

 So we can solve numerically the last equation and find a numerical solution for $u_{k_1}(\chi)$.

+**NOTICE THAT**: We've imposed a lot of constraints, so we do not know if what we found is the way the system will evolve.
+We simply found a solution of the TDGL equation that satisfies the required properties, but maybe it is not unique!

+So we **have to** check numerically if the system evolves like this and not according to "another solution".
+If it is the case, this means that the analytical solution we found is right and so **we know analytically how the system evolves**, at least when $\epsilon$ is sufficiently small ($\epsilon << 2C(t)$)

 ## Measure deviation form stationary state $\Delta u = u - u_0$

 Let's consider the quantity